kyliedelamater/cybersecurity_home_lab/README.md

 # Cybersecurity Home Lab

 This repository displays my cybersecurity home lab projects.
 I explored security concepts through hands-on experiments, labs, and reports.
-I was able to simulate attacks, defenses without touching my personal machine through the use of a virtual machine.
+I was able to simulate attacks and defenses without touching my personal machine through the use of a virtual machine.

 ---